“We cannot embrace our present blessings if our hands are full of past failures.”

 I think you just do.
 You just start.

 Do it with prayerful consideration, but do it.
 You might not know until you do.
 I think you start by simply offering yourself: you offer yourself by giving your story, giving your story of faith (aka your testimony), giving your teaching (what you have learned personally, how you have learned to live effectively in some way).
-And in offering yourself, you end up leading in some way because you brought order to an unstructured reality* by describing your experience with words, and better yet, by doing so, you potentially gave someone else a lens by which they might be able to navigate their own reality: thereby offering them a tool that might be useful to them.
+And in offering yourself, you end up leading in some way because you brought order to an unstructured reality* by describing your experience with words, and better yet, by doing so, you give someone else a lens by which they might be able to navigate their own reality: thereby offering them a tool that might be useful to them.
 And if it proves to be useful, you have helped lead them to a new place in their journey.

 I’m talking about stepping out from where you’ve settled, or where your church has settled, or where your family has settled, or where your community has settled… and why, why would step out?
 Because God often has a purpose that is far bigger than the places where people often settle.
 There is also a good chance that someone, other than yourself, would benefit from you stepping out in that way.
 Therefore, stepping out into something more than what you have known is an act of love.

 I am thinking of these three actions as parts of a loop or cycle: you step out, you offer yourself, and because you offer yourself to others, you end up leading them in some way, and because you are leading, you naturally stand out from the crowd, and because you stand out, the things you say and do are acts of stepping out from whatever is average or status quo, and because those are the things which you are saying and doing, they are what you have to offer.
 And it is an offering, you are an offering at that point because you stand in a place of vulnerability.
 It is a place of vulnerability because if the group is actually going someplace new, (someplace that represents a substantial victory), then the leader must walk on the bleeding edge of that new-ness.
 He is called upon to preach truths that he has only begun to feebly stand in himself.
 The story of a leader who is actually going somewhere bears the weightiness of Abraham’s journey, or of the exodus of the Israelites, or of Jesus in the desert.
-God, you are all I have.
+God, You are all I have.
 Maybe Jesus saying “the Son of man has no place to rest his head” (Luke 9:58, Matthew 8:20) could stand as a metaphor for the challenge presented by a journey of newness.
 I think also of the parable of the wineskins (Mark 2:18-22, Luke 5:36-39); how the old would be insufficient to hold the new.

 If you are going someplace worth going, you bear the burden of the new.
-That might strain your comfort, your sense of control, other peoples’ opinions of you.
+This might strain your comfort, your sense of control, or other peoples’ opinions of you.
 In seeking God’s guidance in keeping with the true-ness of how He has created you (“Each one must be fully convinced in his own mind.” see Romans 14:5 and 14:23), you might encounter such challenges.
 If you don’t feel like you fit in, maybe it is because God has, or is, optimizing you to fulfill a very unique purpose.
-“Based on the gift you have received,” it is written in 1 Peter 4:10, “everyone should use it serve others as good managers of the varied grace of God.”
+“Based on the gift you have received,” it is written in 1 Peter 4:10, “everyone should use it to serve others as good managers of the varied grace of God.”

 *This language is somewhat borrowed from the way in which I have heard Dr. Peterson describe the function of the divine ‘Logos’.
 I also think of Genesis 1:2-3, where God spoke over a formless and empty earth.